 - Plastic bread tabs collected from the kitchens and employees are donated to Danielle Cares for Chairs.
 We also recycle plastic Astronaut Training Experience® badges that are no longer needed.

-- Our parking lots have two Tesla and one generic vehicle chargers.
+- Our parking lots have Tesla vehicle chargers.
 Charge your car in Lot 4 on a first come, first served basis!